 - Process Manufacturing: CMMS software helps process manufacturing enterprises by extending an asset’s life, preventing and predicting machine failures, tracking maintenance costs, reducing downtime, improving labor productivity and minimizing inventory and maintenance costs.

 - Warehouse Management: CMMS ensures that warehouses are running smoothly.
-You can track the inventory costs, automate reordering process, integrate bar coding, and minimize downtime through preventive maintenance, which assures that unscheduled failures are not incurred.
+You can track the inventory costs, automate the reordering process, integrate barcoding, and minimize downtime through preventive maintenance, which assures that unscheduled failures are not incurred.

-- Power Generation: With the help of a maintenance system, you can set up preventive maintenance schedule and maintenance procedures for energy equipment and facilities like turbines, pumps, refrigeration systems, transformers, gearboxes, etc.
+- Power Generation: With the help of a maintenance system, you can set up preventive maintenance schedules and maintenance procedures for energy equipment and facilities like turbines, pumps, refrigeration systems, transformers, gearboxes, etc.

-- Colleges & Universities: Educational institutes such as colleges and universities consist of numerous facilities that include computers, network hubs, parking lots, athletic facilities, amphitheaters, school clinics, dormitories, dining rooms and labs apart from classrooms, playgrounds, libraries, and courts.
-It is crucial that service requests are addressed immediately.
-Preventive maintenance schedules need to be set up to provide a stable learning environment without interrupting the regular operations.
-A well-implemented CMMS system helps in maintaining facility’s assets efficiently and reducing the overall maintenance costs.
+- Colleges & Universities: Educational institutes such as colleges and universities consist of numerous facilities that include computers, network hubs, parking lots, athletic facilities, amphitheatres, school clinics, dormitories, dining rooms and labs apart from classrooms, playgrounds, libraries, and courts.
+Service requests must be addressed immediately.
+Preventive maintenance schedules need to be set up to provide a stable learning environment without interrupting regular operations.
+A well-implemented CMMS system helps in maintaining the facility’s assets efficiently and reducing overall maintenance costs.

 - K -12 Schools & Districts: K-12 schools and districts have the responsibility of managing assets, buildings and campus equipment, which may be located at various sites.
 CMMS helps facility management for K-12 schools and districts by setting up maintenance procedures for classrooms, libraries, administrative offices, playgrounds, etc., ensuring that the student’s learning is not disturbed at any stage